IgniteUI/indigo-design-docfx/en/components/card.md

 ## Areas

-The Card has four distinct areas: for `image` at the top to show picture or map media, a `header` which holds a combination of thumbnail Avatar, title, and subtitle, `body` which holds text paragraphs detailing the Card, and `actions` which serves as a toolbar with quick actions related to the Card.
+The Card has four distinct areas: `image` at the top to show picture or map media, `header` which holds a combination of thumbnail Avatar, title, and subtitle, `body` which holds text paragraphs detailing the Card, and `actions` which serve as a toolbar with quick actions related to the Card.

 |         |                                                                                                |
 | ------- | ---------------------------------------------------------------------------------------------- |